ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 Authentication Secret:

-: An Authentication Secret MUST be established before any RATS interaction takes place and be exclusively available to an Attesting Environment of the Attester.
+: An Authentication Secret MUST be established before any RATS interaction takes place, and it must be made available exclusively to an Attesting Environment of the Attester.

 : The Attester MUST protect Claims with this Authentication Secret to prove the authenticity of the Claims included in Evidence.
 The Authentication Secret MUST be established before RATS take place.